-- Line diagrams for each room placed in each AV rack showing connectivity. - Custom contractor/vendor created simple one-page instruction sheet laminated and placed under keyboard (Must be approved by District prior to printing). - All config files that apply (must be saved on each device) - Training videos for each room (User and Admin video must be created individually and be unique for each room) - All User Manuals and accessories gathered in box or case, and labeled per room (transmittal with item list to be provided contractor/vendor and signed by District). - Warranty information for each device and cataloged. - Cable test results in PDF and Native file format.
+- Retired Assets spreadsheet (show at a min: description, manufacture, part#, Serial #, asset tag#) for all equipment removed by contractor/vendor, and delivered to designated location on campus.
+Contractor/vendor to provide signed transmittal after delivery. - Device matrix for all equipment showing the following at a min: part number, description, serial, MAC, IP, location info, cable info, BDF/IDF info, switch port info, login info, asset tag info, etc. (Note: this information to be provided to OIT prior to request for IP assignments) - Line diagrams for each room placed in each AV rack showing connectivity. - As-built drawing showing all devices on a floor plan, with data drop info in CAD, PDF, and/or district approved format. - Custom contractor/vendor created simple one-page instruction sheet laminated and placed under keyboard for each room (Must be approved by District prior to printing). - All config files that apply (must be saved on each device) - Training videos for each room (User and Admin video must be created individually and be unique for each room) - All User Manuals and accessories gathered in box or case, and labeled per room (transmittal with item list to be provided contractor/vendor and signed by District). - Supplemental User Guides for all equipment in PDF format - Warranty Letter from contractor/vendor, for 1-year covering all systems and workmanship part of contract (regardless of manufacture warranty), dated to start after commissioning and district approval for a period of 1-year. - Cable test results in PDF and Native file format. - Contractor/vendor required to create a folder on every AV PC desktop to include all deliverables noted above for each respective room and labeled "AV Documentation"